benov84/homebridge-chromecast-television/README.md

 This plugin will discover all chromecasts on the network and create a Television/Streaming Accessory.
 Supported are Chromecast/Chromecast Ultra.

-Switching On/Off will Play/Pause the stream.
-You can control the volume from Apple TV Remote in Control Center.
+Switching On/Off will stop the stream.
+You can control the volume and play/pause from Apple TV Remote in Control Center.

 ## Installation